xwqb/compose/README.md

 #### nginx
 build your host file in `conf/conf.d` path,of course it include ssl certificate support
 #### redis
-you want's set your external ip in this redis cluster,you can update `custom_paramas.conf` and set `redis-password=yourpassword`,if you wan't the redis-cluster provide access to external network you can  set `redis-host=yourexternalipaddress`
+you want's set your external ip in this redis cluster,you can update `custom_paramas.conf` set `redis-password=yourpassword` if you wan't the redis-cluster provide access to external network you can
+set `redis-host=yourexternalipaddress`
 #### elasticsearch
 This elasticsearch service only a stand-alone instance,but it will help you build a demo service in your dev environment
 #### mysql